 |

-subdivision for a set of edges in the place.
-Our approach is to
+for a set of edges in the plane.
+That new cache-efficient

-first build a quadtree on the vertices corresponding to the
+quadtree on the vertices corresponding to the endpoints of

-between the edges and the cells in the subdivision.
-We
+edges and the cells in the subdivision.
+We propose a new

 k>=1, a k-quadtree is a linear compressed